Exporting and importing agents

-You can export an entire agent — including its tools, user inputs, flows, data sources, and settings — into a portable JSON file.
-This file can be shared with teammates, transferred between environments, or kept as a backup.
+You can export an entire agent—including its tools, user inputs, flows, data sources, and settings as a portable JSON file.
+Share it with teammates, move it between environments, or keep it as a backup.
 You can also encrypt the bundle with a passphrase for secure sharing.

 - Open the agent you want to export in the editor.